Hanging: Jordan

+Kuwait

+Kuwait has always used hanging for execution.
+During the Gulf War, Iraqi government officials executed different people for different reasons.
+After the war, Kuwait hanged Iraqi collaborators.
+Sometimes the executions are in public.
+The most recent executions were in 2022.

 Lebanon

 Lebanon hanged two men in 1998 for murdering a man and his sister.
 However, capital punishment ended up being altogether suspended in Lebanon, as a result of staunch opposition by activists and some political factions.

 Liberia

-On 16 February 1979, seven men convicted of the ritual killing of the popular Kru traditional singer Moses Tweh, were publicly hanged at dawn in Harper.
+On 16 February 1979, seven men convicted of the ritual killing of Kru traditional singer Moses Tweh were publicly hanged at dawn in Harper.

 Malaysia

-Hanging is the traditional method of capital punishment in Malaysia and has been used to execute people convicted of murder and drug trafficking.
+Hanging is the traditional method of capital punishment in Malaysia and has been used to execute people convicted of murder, drug trafficking and waging war against the government.
 The Barlow and Chambers execution was carried out as a result of new tighter drug regulations.